visotrust/angular-archwizard/README.md

 ## Components

 ### \<aw-wizard\>

 The `<aw-wizard>` environment is the environment in which you define the steps belonging to your wizard.
-In addition to the contained wizard steps, `angular-archwizard` enables you to define the location and the layout of the navigation bar inside your wizard.
+In addition to the contained wizard steps, `@achimha/angular-archwizard` enables you to define the location and the layout of the navigation bar inside your wizard.
 To set the location, the layout of the navigation bar and many other settings, you can pass the following parameters to the `aw-wizard` component:

 #### \[navBarLocation\]

 The location of the navigation bar, contained inside the wizard, can be specified through the `navBarLocation` input value.
 This value can be either `top`, `bottom`, `left` or `right`, where the values specify the position at which the navigation bar will be shown.
 In addition `top` and `bottom` will lead to a horizontal navigation bar, when `left` and `right` lead to a vertical navigation bar at the